Dr. phil. (Ancient History), Freie Universität Berlin

 M.A.
 (History, Classical Archaeology), Freie Universität Berlin

 I’m an ancient historian working primarily on the Near East in Hellenistic and Roman times, with a focus on the history of Judaea from the Maccabean revolt to the second century CE.
 I’m particularly interested in the political and cultural changes during this period and the interaction between local elites and imperial powers, both literally in regard to foreign relations and political integration and figuratively with a focus on the adoption and adaptation of cultural features.
-In a broader sense, my research focuses on changing concepts of identity and normativity and how these changes influenced local societies.
+In a broader sense, my research focuses on evolving concepts of identity and normativity and how these changes influenced local societies.
 My first book dealt with the integration of the highest strata of Judean elites into Roman imperial rule and their role as mediators between Jews and Romans.
-Lately, I have become more interested in dynastic structures and the organization and legitimation of dynastic rule, and my forthcoming book analyzes the role of women in the Judaean dynasties from the Hasmoneans to the later Herodians (2nd century BCE to 1st century CE).
+Since then, I have become interested in dynastic structures and the organization and legitimation of dynastic rule.
+My second book (forthcoming with Oxford University Press) analyzes the role of women in the Judaean dynasties from the Hasmoneans to the later Herodians (2nd century BCE to 1st century CE).
+I have also worked and published on the Roman institution of client kingship, the integration of dependent dynasties into the imperial elite, and the impact on their home regions.

 My second field of research is the history of another period of profound changes: late classical Greece.
 I’m particularly interested in the interstate relations of this period, among the Greek poleis and with Persia and the kingdom of Macedonia.
-My main focus is on how concepts of foreign relations and key terms, such as peace, autonomy, and hegemony, evolved and were redefined during this period and how this process was reflected in political affairs, treaties, and alliances.
+My main focus is on how concepts of foreign relations and key terms, such as peace, autonomy, and hegemony, evolved and were redefined during this period and how this process was reflected in political affairs, treaties, and alliances, and I'm currently working on a monograph on how the definition and understanding of autonomy (autonomia) changed between the end of the Peloponnesian War and the reign of Alexander the Great.

 - Hellenistic and Roman Near East